Both sides claim big wins as Ethiopia fighting enters third week

 "I call upon all the Tigrayan people to go out en masse to drive out the invaders," he added.

-However army chief Berhanu Jula said in a statement of his own that Ethiopia's army was "winning on all fronts" and that the Tigray People's Liberation Front (TPLF) was "in a state of desperation."
+But army chief Berhanu Jula said his forces were "winning on all fronts" and the Tigray People's Liberation Front (TPLF) was "in a state of desperation."

 "The TPLF's plan to drag Ethiopia into civil war and tear it apart has failed.
 It is currently in a desperate mode as it is surrounded," Berhanu said.